mrchrisster/attract_mode/README.md

 /media/usb may cause issues due to NTFS being case-sensitive on MiSTer.

 ### Console Cores
 Make sure you are using the recommended folder structure, such as /media/fat/Games/SNES/.
 The script supports zipped Everdrive packs or unzipped folders.
-For MegaCD and Turbografx16 CD games must to be in CHD format.
+For MegaCD and Turbografx16 CD games must be in CHD format.

 ## Attract Mode Configuration
 ### Optional features